Wednesday, August 19, 2009

 AAD: You promised me at one point to make me a cape with pockets… Where is it?
 (Here’s a clue: NOT ON MY BACK)

 Rory, capes are very delicate creatures.
-They have to be coaxed, romanced even, into existance.
+They have to be coaxed, romanced even, into existence.
 Despite my kindest and most coercive techniques, your particular cape is being very shy about making an appearance.
 I’ve been very understanding.
 Some things take time.
 At this rate, you should have it by… when’s your birthday?

 AAD: Tell me more about the contest you were just in, was it anything like “Mad Max: Beyond Thunderdome”?